jz393/jz393.github.io/writing/8-quiet-second-love.md

 no longer eighteen and naive
 i know love doesn’t last
-with you, only the present exists
+with you, the present is frozen
 cycles of stories and sketches

 maybe we’ll be Romeo and Juliet forever